Password Safe is a KeePass compatible password manager for the Linux desktop.

 It’s important to use different passwords for each site, service and app you use, but it’s easier said that done.

-The collective human aversion to effort is why password managers like KeePass, Dashlane, and LastPass are incredibly popular at the moment.
+This human aversion to effort is why password managers like KeePass, Dashlane, and LastPass are incredibly popular at the moment.

 - Create/import KeePass v4 safe